 The business and leadership courses that make up between 30 and 40 per cent of the MEL curriculum enable students to gain these skills in leadership, communication and strategy.
 In Sustainability & Leadership, a course taught collaboratively between the Faculty of Applied Science and UBC Sauder’s Robert H. Lee Graduate School, students develop the skills to be sustainability leaders, becoming stronger communicators comfortable engaging with a wide range of stakeholders and learning adaptive leadership and change management strategies.

-The unique hybrid nature of the MEL – combining technical and business education – equips engineers with a holistic perspective on both the industry value chain and on better ways of doing business.
+The interdisciplinary nature of the MEL – combining technical and business education – equip engineers with a holistic perspective on both the industry value chain and on better ways of doing business.
 Our graduates return to the workforce with the knowledge and skills needed to confidently direct teams and communicate with a range of technical and non-technical stakeholders to achieve sustainability goals and implement lasting change.

 Want to learn more?

 Read our program directors’ thoughts on how the MEL empowers professionals to gain the cross-disciplinary technical knowledge they need to address some of the world’s most pressing problems.
 And find out more about how a MEL postgraduate degree can equip you with the skills and knowledge to make an impact on society and in the world.